Unusual heartbeat?

 Check your heart with an ECG device from OMRON

-Catch the early warning signs accurately, at home
+Catch the early warning signs at home

-Early diagnosis, better results
+Early diagnosis, better outcomes

-Knowing when to ask for help
+Knowing when to seek help

-Improving the doctor's understanding
+Improving the doctor’s insight

-Post-procedure guarantee
+Post‑procedure reassurance

 Electrocardiogram from home